 The Analytics of Report Writing for Effective Testimony

 More cases are dismissed, criminals released into custody, and legal and civil penalties assessed against law enforcement agencies based on ineffective field note offense reports and substandard courtroom testimony than all other discrepancies combined.
 Our legal and law enforcement staffs represent some of the strongest subject matter experts in the discipline, and their experiences testifying to physical and testimonial evidence make this course worth the 4 hours dedicated to it.
-The course is 4-hour TCOLE certified, free of charge, and includes a comprehensive student guide for each participant.
+The course is a 4-hour course and free of charge.

 Civilian Response to an Active Shooter/Mass Casualty Incidents—Becoming an Active Participant in Your Own Rescue